April 11 – 15:

 Spring Scenics & Wildflowers, Cass, WV

-Let us play host while welcoming you to our home on the Greenbrier River in the middle of the Monongahela National Forest removed from the hustle and bustle of every day life.
+Let us take you to a different part of West Virginia; still around the Greenbrier River and Monongahela National Forest, close to our home and removed from the hustle and bustle of every day life but with a few additional treats.
 Let us share why we so love the area.
-You owe it to yourself to see West Virginia . . .
+You owe it to yourself to see West Virginia in all of its . . .

 Tangier Island, Chesapeake Bay, VA

 This wonderful island in the Chesapeake Bay has been described as an island out of time.
 It lends itself to a unique learning experience for all levels of photographer.
 Known as the soft shell crab capital of the world, it is one of the last places of its kind . . .